rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

                           |                                 |

 The exchange of ICE candidates relies on out-of-band signaling, for instance the SDP Offer/Answer procedure defined in {{ICESDP}}.
-In the above example and also the following ones, the candidate attributes in the SDP messages to exchange the mDNS candidates between ICE Agent 1 and 2 can be given by:
+In the above example, the candidate attributes in the SDP messages to exchange the mDNS candidates between ICE Agent 1 and 2 can be given by:

 * For ICE Agent 1,
 a=candidate:1 1 udp 2122262783 1f4712db-ea17-4bcf-a596-105139dfd8bf.local 54596 typ host